compcalc/compcalc.github.io/index.md

 > - Alonzo Church (1941), [The Calculi of Lambda Conversion](http://www.cap-lore.com/Languages/lambda/math/Alonzo/book.html)

-In ancient times, our ancestors used small pebbles to encode and manipulate abstract quantities according to a set of mechanical rules.
-In effect, they were trading mental for physical labor.
+In ancient times, our ancestors used small pebbles to encode and manipulate abstract quantities according to a small set of rules.
+In effect, they were trading mental for mechanical labor.
 With the advent of pen and paper, those same rules could be translated into written symbols and more recently, electrical impulses and transistors.

+Today we make the same trade when implementing mathematical algorithms: one can either spend a great deal of effort rewriting an expression with pen and paper then implementing the result as a computer program, or, we could implement the rules, then let the computer rewrite the expression on our behalf.
+We call this exchange *calculus*.

 Modern calculus is a topic with a variety of applications in classical and statistical computing.
 Broadly, it encompasses any formal system for